jeonghoyeo7/jeonghoyeo7/README.md

 ### Hi there 👋

-- 🔭 I’m currently working for B-Harvest and Cosmosquad Labs.
+- 🔭 I’m currently working for B-Harvest.
 - 🌱 I’m currently using Cosmos SDK and GO.
 - 🤔 I'm learning Solidity/CosmWasm for smart contracts.